Short-form content agency vs freelancer: which should you hire?

 Where a single freelancer breaks

 One person has a ceiling.
 When they are sick, on holiday or slammed with other clients, your content stops, and the gap shows up as a quiet week on your feed.
-One person also has one set of skills, so if you need editing, hooks, motion graphics and scheduling, you may be asking more than any single freelancer does well.
+One person also has one set of skills, so if you need editing, hooks, motion graphics, scheduling and posting, you may be asking more than any single freelancer does well.

 What an agency gives you